wp-plugins/wptouch/readme.txt

 *This version will need to be tested in a variety of situations, so please report any errors here -> http://support.nbravenewcode.com*

+Please visit http://bravenewcode.com/wptouch/ for a full description & updates on the *WPtouch* plugin.

+You can also checkout our Support Forums at http://support.bravenewcode.com to post questions and learn tips and tricks for *WPtouch* and our other plugins.

+== What's New ==

+(Here's the complete changelog for past versions)

 = Version 1.8.9.1 =